 It’s also worth mentioning that the film doesn’t exactly stick the landing gracefully.
 After watching the events unfold at lightning speed, the recreation of the Live Aid concert practically takes place in real time.
 Though the performance itself is speculator, it still comes across as pointless filler.
 That screentime would probably have been better spent expanding some of the prior scenes or giving more attention to Freddie’s bandmates, who were every bit as important to their success as he was.
 It does end the film on a high note, but it was highly unnecessary given the general mood leading up to that point.

 Bohemian Rhapsody comes across as the result of its director following the basic outline of what a biographical film entails while only contributing the bare minimum of personal touches.
 I can certainly appreciate why this film managed to be such a crowd-pleaser, for it has no shortage of individually great moments.
-It’s to the point where even those who disliked the film couldn’t help but laud Rami Malek’s performance, and it the praise is doubtlessly deserved.
-However, as great as these individual moments are, there is so little cohesion between them because they’re never allowed a chance to settle.
+It’s to the point where even those who disliked the film couldn’t help but deservedly laud Rami Malek’s performance.
+However, as great as these individual moments are, there is such little cohesion to them because they’re never allowed a chance to settle.
 You’ll find yourself cheering one scene and by the time you’re finished, the film has already long since moved on.

 Realistically, to capture the full scope of such a legendary band, Bohemian Rhapsody needed to be a miniseries.
 Brian May is one of the greatest guitarists of all time, and he is practically relegated to the background in this film, which doesn’t do the Queen story justice.
 Instead, I think of Mr. Singer’s film more as a clip show of talented actors and actresses recreating the story than a fully-fledged narrative in its own right.
 The film managed to resonate with a large audience, and I couldn’t possibly take that enjoyment away from them, nor would I if I had the means to do so.
 Still, the only people to whom I could possibly recommend Bohemian Rhapsody are Queen fans.
 If you have no interest in their music, you’re better off looking elsewhere.